Get insider access

 Compared To Other Headphones

 The Bose QuietComfort 45 are the next generation of the Bose QuietComfort 35 II/QC35 II Wireless 2018.
-They have a very similar design, with very comfortable padding and a neutral sound profile suitable for most kinds of audio content.
-Their ANC performance falls short compared to the older generation and the Bose 700 Headphones Wireless.
-Their companion app offers features like a graphic EQ plus presets so you can tweak their sound to suit your tastes.
+They have a very similar design with very comfortable padding for long listening sessions on the go.
+Similar to other Bose headphones like the Bose 700 Headphones Wireless, their noise isolation performance is top-notch.
+Their companion app offers features like a graphic EQ and presets so you can tweak their sound to suit your tastes.
 They also have an adjustable 'Self Voice' feature that you can use to control how much of your voice you hear while on a phone call.

 Check out our recommendations for the best noise cancelling headphones, the best wireless Bluetooth headphones, and the best travel headphones.